cjdbarlow/bedside-notebook/anaesthesia/obs/terms.md

 	* Requires cultures, antibiotics, resuscitation, and D&C

+##Nucal Cord
+Where umbilical cord wraps around the foetal neck.

 ##Oligohydramnios{#oligo}
 Where amniotic fluid volume is less than expected for gestational age.
 Oligohydramnios:
 * Occurs in ~6% of pregnancies